 silence.com to sign a petition to the U.S. Congress on the Enough Act, a bill of California Dem.
 Sen. Kamala Harris, to better criminalize revenge porn.

-Passavant Hospital Foundation presentation also includes speakers regarding how to recognize cyberbullying and sexting and explain real life consequences that may occur; forms and indicators of human trafficking; and differences between human trafficking and other related phenomena such as immigration, smuggling and prostitution, as well as explore the underlying causes of human trafficking, according to Fennick.
+Passavant Hospital Foundation presentations also includes speakers regarding how to recognize cyberbullying and sexting and explain real-life consequences that may occur; forms and indicators of human trafficking; and differences between human trafficking and other related phenomena such as immigration, smuggling and prostitution, as well as explore the underlying causes of human trafficking, according to Fennick.

 It’s important to be able to identify victims of human trafficking and other crimes, but they aren’t always going to reveal this, said Fennick.

-The domestic violence advisory council foundation and the Passavant Hospital Foundation will continue to bring important topics like this to the general public and medical professionals, legal professionals, and local clergy — anyone who may encounter situations like these, said Savannah.
+The domestic violence advisory council foundation and the Passavant Hospital Foundation will continue to bring important topics like this to the general public and medical professionals, legal professionals, and local clergy — anyone who may encounter situations like these, Savannah said.

 He said a past event provided domestic violence education for area police who were trained on how to properly respond to victims of these crimes.